gabrielkorytiak/Windows-Deployment-Script/README.md

 Bypass system requirments (Yes this script will allow to install Windows 11 on unsuported hardware)

 Case when regular Windows setup wont properly deploy Windows

+See what is happeing behind the scenes when installing Windows

 How to use ?